 3.10.1 Community, Cultural, and Recreation Objectives

-To corporate with other agencies and levels of government in the provision of educational, cultural, recreational, protection, emergency management, environmental, health and social welfare facilities and services in response to the needs of the Township.
+To corporate meaningfully engage with Indigenous communities, other agencies and levels of government in the provision of educational, cultural, recreational, protection, emergency management, environmental, health and social welfare facilities and services in response to the needs of the Township.

 To support and encourage the provision of more accommodative housing for people with disabilities.